makrmark/anonamaze-static/_features/personal-information.markdown

 title: Personal Information
 description: We won't share your personal information such as your name, email address, IP address, or location with our AI provider.
 keywords:
+cta: to safeguard your identify and ensure your privacy
 order: 4
 ---

 # Protect Your Identity
+**Safeguard Your Identity, Ensure Your Privacy**

 At **AnonAmaze**, we prioritize safeguarding your privacy and ensuring the protection of your identity.
 Here's how we ensure that your personal information remains confidential and secure: